-While a lot of detailed archaeological knowledge comes from careful archaeological excavation, some of the information in the Historic Environment Record comes from information or finds made by members of the public.
+While a lot of detailed archaeological knowledge comes from careful archaeological excavation, some of the information in the Historic Environment Record comes from finds made by members of the public.
 While this information is most welcome, you should:

 - always keep to public rights of way when crossing farmland